h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_4_Quiz.md

 Analyze AdaBoost's convergence behavior with different weak learner performances.

 #### Task
-1. If all weak learners have error rate ε = 0.4, what is the theoretical training error bound after 10 iterations?
+1. If all weak learners have error rate $\epsilon = 0.4$, what is the theoretical training error bound after 10 iterations?
-2. How many iterations would be needed to achieve training error ≤ 0.01 if each weak learner has ε = 0.45?
+2. How many iterations would be needed to achieve training error $\leq 0.01$ if each weak learner has $\epsilon = 0.45$?
-3. What happens to the ensemble if a weak learner has ε = 0.6?
+3. What happens to the ensemble if a weak learner has $\epsilon = 0.6$?
-4. Calculate the minimum number of iterations needed to achieve training error ≤ 0.1 if ε = 0.3
+4. Calculate the minimum number of iterations needed to achieve training error $\leq 0.1$ if $\epsilon = 0.3$
-5. If weak learners have varying error rates [0.3, 0.25, 0.2, 0.35, 0.28], calculate the theoretical error bound
+5. If weak learners have varying error rates $[0.3, 0.25, 0.2, 0.35, 0.28]$, calculate the theoretical error bound

 For a detailed explanation of this question, see [Question 7: AdaBoost Convergence Analysis](L7_4_7_explanation.md).